 Which Year Models of Buick LaCrosse are Safe to Buy Used?

 The LaCrosse has taken the top spot as Buick’s flagship mid-size vehicle replacing the Century and Regal in North America since 2005.
 It was also briefly sold in Canada as the Buick Allure.
-The LaCrosse was redesigned in both 2010 and 2017 until American production was ceased in 2019.
-However, Buick still manufacturers the LaCrosse today for the Chinese market.
+The LaCrosse was redesigned in 2010 and 2017 until American production ceased in 2019.
+However, Buick still manufactures the LaCrosse today for the Chinese market.

-While some Buick LaCrosse model years are better than others, the majority of used LaCrosse vehicles should be fairly reliable and a good car to purchase.
+While some Buick LaCrosse model years are better than others, most used LaCrosse vehicles should be relatively reliable and excellent cars to purchase.